 Penny-wise, pound foolish

 Rather than replacing staff, management more often than not reasons that they can share schedules and pay a little overtime to get the work done with remaining staff and unqualified vendors, but this approach leads to a plethora of painful business mistakes, lost revenue and overworked, stressed, resentful employees.
-So, what is seemingly helping a short-term profits, under-staffing may expose your organisation to unforeseen and unacceptable long-term risks, including the following:
+So, what is seemingly helping a short-term profit, under-staffing may expose your organisation to unforeseen and unacceptable long-term risks, including the following:

 Redistribution of work